 The Shareholder's tax report

 All shareholders will receive the “Shareholder's tax report” at the same time as the tax report.
-This report presents a summary of your shares in Norwegian and foreign companies registered on Oslo Stock Exchange.
-The report also includes equity certificates in Norwegian savings banks
+This report presents a summary of your shares in Norwegian private limited companies.
+The shareholder's tax report also includes foreign companies registered on Oslo Stock Exchange and equity certificates in Norwegian savings banks

 This form is part of the tax return.
 You log in and complete it electronically.

 If you are an employee or pensioner not submitting the tax return electronically but on paper, you can use this form.
 However, if you submit on paper you will not receive the tax settlement until August at the earliest.